 \end{small} where $J_{ss}^{+}$ is the steady state current over the fusion cycle.
 Note that for the $1$-enzyme model, these would correspond to a fusion cycle for size $M$ and a fusion cycle for size $M-1$.
 Now, the number of fission events per unit time is given by the available number of fisogens $(N_-)$.
 Repeating the same steps for the fission terms in Eq.\,\eqref{eq:current_deriv1_si} with the fact that for the fission cycle, ``virtual'' mass is subtracted for the forward transition and added for the backward transition, \begin{small}

 \end{small} where $J_{ss}^{-}$ is the steady state current over the fission cycle.
 Using the above result, \begin{small}

-\end{small} Each of these loop currents $J^{\pm}_{ss}$ can be written in terms of the transition rate matrix ${\bf K}$ and the steady state probabilities for the internal states $P_{ss}$.
-These $J_{ss}^{\pm}$ can be evaluated separately. \begin{small}
+\end{small} Each of these loop currents $J^{\pm}_{ss}$ can be written in terms of the transition rates in the fusion (fission) cycle, ${\bf K}^{\pm}$ and the steady state probabilities for the internal states $P_{ss}$.
+These $J_{ss}^{\pm}$ can be evaluated separately, \begin{small}

-\end{small} Here, we have assumed that for given $N_\v,N_+,N_-$, each fusion/fission cycle works independently, and the steady state current stays the same over all cycles during the time scale of cisternal size update.
-Summing both sides of Eq.\eqref{eq:current_eq_si} over the distribution $P(N_\v,N_+,N_-)$, gives the fusion and fission kernel.
+\end{small} As mentioned before, we have assumed that for a given $N_\v,N_+,N_-$, each fusion/fission cycle works independently, and the steady state current stays the same over all cycles during the time scale of cisternal size update.
+Summing both sides of Eq.\,\eqref{eq:current_eq_si} over the distribution $P(N_\v,N_+,N_-)$ gives the fusion and fission kernel.
 With all these details, we can write the master equation for single cisterna representing a microscopic model for cisternal size update, \begin{small}

-\end{small} where the first line corresponds to fusion and the last line corresponds to fission.
-It is also clear from the above that $N_+ = 1$, $N_- = 1$ corresponds to a single event ($1$-enzyme) process, Eq.\,\eqref{eqn:markov_eff}, shown in the main text.
+\end{small} where the first line corresponds to fusion events and the last line corresponds to fission events.
+It is also clear from the above that $N_+ = 1$, $N_- = 1$ corresponds to a single event ($1$-enzyme) case, namely Eq.\,\eqref{eqn:markov_eff} shown in the main text.
 Now, we derive the probability distributions for $N_\v,N_+,N_-$ and show how to compute the fusion and fission kernels for a given physical model.